 Without the muse’s help, the words won’t come easily at first.
 And even when the words do come, the critic will find it difficult to fight his natural tendency to edit what he has just written.

 Sooner or later, though, the muse will tell the critic to budge over and give him some space.
-And then, like magic, one sentence will lead into the next sentence, and that will lead to another, and so on, until the writer's body is barely able to keep up with the mind.
+And then, like magic, one sentence will lead into the next sentence.
+That will lead to another.
+And so on, until the writer’s body is barely able to keep up with the mind.